 This article describes considerations for deploying Always On availability groups, including prerequisites, restrictions, and recommendations for host computers, Windows Server failover clusters (WSFC), server instances, and availability groups.
 For each of these components security considerations and required permissions, if any, are indicated.

 Before you deploy Always On availability groups, we strongly recommend that you read every section of this topic.

-Depending on the SQL Server components and features you will use with Always On availability groups, you may need to install additional .NET hotfixes identified in the following table.
+Depending on the SQL Server components and features you'll use with Always On availability groups, you might need to install additional .NET hotfixes identified in the following table.
 The hotfixes can be installed in any order.

 |Reporting Services||Hotfix for .NET 3.5 SP1 adds support to SQL Client for Always On features of Read-intent, readonly, and multisubnetfailover.
 The hotfix needs to be installed on each Reporting Services report server.||KB 2654347: Hotfix for .NET 3.5 SP1 to add support for Always On features|

 Checklist: Requirements (Windows system)

 To support the Always On availability groups feature, ensure that every computer that is to participate in one or more availability groups meets the following fundamental requirements:

 |Ensure that the system isn't a domain controller.||Availability groups aren't supported on domain controllers.|